illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 * All your editor operations should use the `Document` library to modify the document.
 Don't write directly to the file!

-## Valid documents?
+## Valid documents and inputs?
-As for opening documents, assume that the document will always be a document created from this text editor.
+For opening documents, assume that the document will always be a document created from this text editor.
 That means it will always have valid characters.

 Remember!
 An empty or non-existant file can be a valid document!

+Additionally, keep in mind that for all functions that take in a character index, we guarantee that the index is always within the range of 0 and the length of the current line, inclusive.

 ## Format library
 We have provided a format library that handles all printing to `stdout` or `stderr`.
 This is to ensure that you do not lose points for not matching the format that the autograder expects.